Pierre de Villiers Pienaar: Academic career

-P. taught at several schools on the Witwatersrand and Nylstroom (1926–1927 and on his return to South Africa, 1930–1932).
+Pienaar taught at several schools on the Witwatersrand and Nylstroom (1926–1927 and on his return to South Africa, 1930–1932).
 In 1933 he was appointed lecturer in the Department of African Languages, University of the Witwatersrand, Johannesburg, under the headship of Prof. C.M.
 Doke.
 He was promoted to senior lecturer in Phonetics and Logopedics in 1938, and through his efforts the first diploma course in Logopedics in South Africa was instituted soon after he had established the Speech, Voice and Hearing Clinic at this university.
-He developed this section of the Department of African Languages to such an extent that, in 1944, it became the separate Department of Phonetics, Linguistics and Logopedics with P. as head and also director of the associated Speech, Voice and Hearing Clinic.
+He developed this section of the Department of African Languages to such an extent that, in 1944, it became the separate Department of Phonetics, Linguistics and Logopedics with Pienaar as head and also director of the associated Speech, Voice and Hearing Clinic.
 Through his efforts the University of the Witwatersrand in 1948, instituted a four-year degree course with Phonetics and Logopedics as major subjects, the first of its kind in South Africa.
-He remained head of this Department till the end of 1956.
+He remained head of this department till the end of 1956.
 In 1957 he joined the University of South Africa for two years as Professor of Afrikaans and Netherlands Linguistics.
-During this time he put forward proposals to create a professional degree course in Logopedics at the University of Pretoria.
+During this time he put forward proposals to create a professional degree course in Logopedics at the university of Pretoria.

-In 1959 P. was appointed Professor and head of the new Department of Speech Science, Logopedics and Audiology at the University of Pretoria.
-This Department also incorporated a Speech, Voice and Hearing Clinic, of which he was the Director.
-He chaired this Department and remained Director of the Clinic till the end of 1969 when he reached retirement age.
+In 1959 Pienaar was appointed professor and head of the new Department of Speech Science, Logopedics and Audiology at the University of Pretoria.
+This department also incorporated a speech, voice and hearing clinic, of which he was the Director.
+He chaired this department and remained Director of the clinic till the end of 1969 when he reached retirement age.
 To benefit from his vast experience, the University of Pretoria continued to retain his services by appointing him as temporary lecturer in 1970.
-He held this appointment as Professor Emeritus in the Department for two years, and became Honorary professor for the period 1973–1974.
+He held this appointment as Professor Emeritus in the department for two years, and became honorary professor for the period 1973–1974.
 In 1973 he opened a private consulting room in Pretoria for the rehabilitation of persons with voice disorders.
-In his retirement he was still engaged in the field of Afrikaans Phonetics.
-He was appointed Head of the Speech Archives sponsored by the Department of National Education and the Human Sciences Research Council.
-Among his students who majored in Phonetics, three have become heads of university departments of Phonetics or African Languages in South Africa (L.W.
-Langham, D.T.
-Cole, and E.O.J.
-Westphall).
+In his retirement he was still engaged in the field of Afrikaans phonetics.
+He was appointed head of the speech archives sponsored by the Department of National Education and the Human Sciences Research Council.
+Among his students who majored in phonetics, three have become heads of university departments of Phonetics or African Languages in South Africa (L. W. Langham, D. T. Cole, and E. O. J. Westphall).